Carl Andersen (gymnast)

-Gymnast

-Andersen competed in the 1906 Intercalated Games and in the 1908 Summer Olympics.
-During the 1906 Games in Athens, he was a member of the Danish gymnastics team, which won the silver medal in the team, Swedish system event.
-Two years later, he was part of the Danish team, which finished fourth in the team competition.

-Architect
+Early life and education

 Carl Andersen was the son of carpenter Andreas Ferdinand Andersen and Ane Marie Hansen.
 He became a mason apprentice in 1896 and graduated from Odense Tekniske Skole in 1900.
 He was employed as a construction overseer by master builder Thaaning in Kerteminde in 1900-01 and as a draftsman for architect Emanuel Momberg in Odense in 1901–02.
 In 1904-06, he was employed by several different architects in Copenhagen, including Anders Berthelsen, and in 1906-09 as drawer and overseer by H.C.
 Glahn, Nykøbing Falster in 1906–1909.

+Gymnastics career

+Andersen competed in the 1906 Intercalated Games and in the 1908 Summer Olympics.
+During the 1906 Games in Athens, he was a member of the Danish gymnastics team, which won the silver medal in the team, Swedish system event.
+Two years later, he was part of the Danish team, which finished fourth in the team competition.

+Post-gymnastics career

 From 1909 until his death, Carl Andersen operated his own architectural business in Nykøbing Falster; from 1940, with his son Jørgen Friis Andersen.
 The business later became Arkitektfirmaet Friis Andersen A/S, which still operated in the 2010s.
 Carl Andersen worked extensively on Lolland in the early 1900s and had many different assignments.
 Stylistically he worked mainly with neo-baroque but later adopted elements from Functionalism.